 As Spring gets rolling, it’s important to check all of your hose bibs for leaks.
 Whether your home has knobbed, round plastic, or frost-free hose bibs, these faucets can develop leaks.
-When the weather starts to warm up, it’s a good idea to do a quick check of these exterior spigots to evaluate what your home and plumbing service needs might be for the season.
+It’s a good idea to check these exterior spigots when the weather starts to warm up.
+This will help you evaluate what your home and plumbing service needs might be for the season.
 The good news is that if you do have a leaky hose bib, these are often easy fixes.

 You’ll also want to grab a ladder and make sure that for everywhere your home has a gutter downspout connection, it is secure.
 This an easy task to knock out quickly, and it can save a lot of headache down the road.
 Ensuring your gutters are properly connected to their exterior downspouts means you won’t get nasty waterfalls leaking into your yard and flooding a patch of grass or a flowerbed.

 Securing your gutter downspout connection can be as simple as tightening a couple screws or adjusting the elbow connector to fit more snugly.

 Spring Home Preparation Step #3: Check Downspout Lines